afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 -   Log-in to yor account on `webmail.migadu.com` or `<SERVER>.mxrouting.net/roundcube`
 -   Create an account for your first user
--   Send an mail to yourself to validate that it works.
+-   Send an mail to yourself to validate that it works

 ### Optional: Set subdomain for server access {#optional-set-subdomain-for-server-access}